Skip to main content

 CoinTracker-side (what they handle, not you)

 These happen on CoinTracker's side.
-You don't act on them, but knowing they exist explains why you can't just flip your traffic to 100% the moment you deploy:
+You don't act on them, but knowing they exist explains why launch is a coordinated handoff:

 • CoinTracker registers your production parent origins in the iframe's allowlist (server-side deploy).